-The city has laws in place which doesn’t allow the destruction of historic buildings, and this makes Charleston a truly unique city in the USA because it will never have sky scrapers or big glass buildings.
-It will always look like it’s stuck in a time warp.
+The city has laws in place which doesn’t allow the destruction of historic buildings, and this makes Charleston a truly unique city in the USA because it will never have skyscrapers or big glass buildings.
+Technology and businesses will change, but Charleston itself will always look like it’s stuck in a time warp.

 Charleston is a very walkable city and there are lots of little galleries, shops, buildings, and museums to discover.

-These spikes were built after slave rebellion plot was discovered.
+These spikes were built after a slave rebellion plot was discovered.